matychanneko/Mood-Based-Playlist/Deployment_tutorial.md

 youtube_key = "YOUR_YOUTUBE_API_KEY"
 ```

-5. Click **Deploy** — a permanent public link will be generated for sharing.
+5. Click **Deploy**, a permanent public link will be generated for sharing.

 ---